 - Knowhow development.
 Collect and input the Group's knowhow into the firm's global repository of knowledge and populate global, multi-jurisdictional databases and resources.
 Identify gaps in knowhow and work to fill them, ensuring content development is progressive

 - Training.
-Identify the Group's training needs and meet them by delivering, participating in and promoting training.
+Identify the Group's training needs.
+Meet training needs by delivering, participating in and promoting training.
 Leverage firm resources and processes to produce training materials and courses efficiently and of the highest possible quality

-Relationships.
+- Relationships.
 Promote and identify ways to strengthen the Group's knowledge culture.
 Build lasting relationships throughout the firm through collaboration, mutual respect and a reputation for competence.
 Advocate and be a positive spokesperson for Knowledge.
 Nurture relationships with trainees and junior lawyers.
 Support diversity and inclusion, CSR and pro bono activities

 - Operations and innovation.
 Proactively seek ways to improve your own and team's service and efficiency and contribute to best practices.
 Actively participate in Knowledge projects

 - Systems.
 Support and drive adoption of Knowledge systems.
 Take ownership of delivery.
 Schedule one-on-one meetings and presentations to promote Knowledge systems

 About The Team